 When to avoid it: Avoid it when your team isn't motivated.

 The Kanban method originated from agile project management.
-It involves the visual representation of tasks so the project team members can follow their workflow and progress.
+It involves visualizing tasks so the project team members can follow their workflow and progress.
 A Kanban board is used for this.

 Additionally, the Kanban board enables managers to reduce inefficiencies and identify potential bottlenecks.
-You can use it for all kinds of purposes, including manufacturing, software development, recruitment, marketing, organizational strategies, etc.
+You can use it for various purposes, including manufacturing, software development, recruitment, marketing, organizational strategies, etc.